 Although our plans don’t always work out, we are planners.
-We plan our meals, we plan where we are going to hike the coming weekend, we plan what we are going to do a month from now, and we even plan to make plans.
+We plan our meals, we plan our hikes, we plan what we are going to do a month from now, and we even plan to make plans.

 Naturally, when we decided to spray foam our bus we were already planning on how to trim it.
 There were a lot of options as far as tools went and some were more expensive than others.
 We purchased a 36″ manual hand saw but it kept getting pinched between the foam after it got a few inches deep.
 More searching led us to Milwaukee’s products in the FoamZall line that range from $450-$700.
 While this may be a good option if you’re in the foam biz, it’s not a good option if you are looking for a single serving tool.
 (Anyone?
 Anyone?)
 (Fight Club)